After you have installed Oracle Business Process Management, you can configure the domain, which you can also extend for high availability.

 To specify the Domain type and Domain home directory:

 Note:You can also extend your existing Oracle SOA Suite domain to include BPM by selecting Update an existing domain.
-See Extending the Domain with Business Process Management in Enterprise Deployment Guide for Oracle SOA Suite.
+For more information, see Extending the Domain with Business Process Management in Enterprise Deployment Guide for Oracle SOA Suite.

 For more information about this screen, see Configuration Type in Creating WebLogic Domains Using the Configuration Wizard.